umxr19/harmoni/docs/codebase-overview.md

   - Enhanced proxy error handling with detailed logging

 - API Service Enhancements:
-  - Modified `getApiBaseUrl()` function to detect mobile devices and use the machine's IP address
+  - Modified `getApiBaseUrl()` function to detect mobile devices and use the machine's IP
   - Added special handling for mobile devices to bypass localhost references
   - Updated all direct API calls to use the correct IP address for mobile testing
   - Implemented device-specific connection testing with the actual IP address